New Pokemon Snap: Explore The Pokemon World

 Pokemon tiers: Competitive to comical

-The OU tier consists of Pokemon used in a certain percentage of battles, the usage depending on the Pokemon, but typically seen in ten percent or more of all competitive battles.
+The OU tier consists of Pokemon used in a certain percentage of battles, depending on the Pokemon, but typically seen in ten percent or more of all competitive battles.
 The tier under that consists of Pokemon that fall below a certain percentage and is not used as much.
 And so on through the tiers.

 Rankings are considered in each category, not overall, so you don’t need to worry about that fun run in the Little Cup affecting your rank in the Doubles OU category.
-So don’t be afraid to try a different tier in another format to learn more about competitive battling in that tier or just to have some fun.
+So don’t be afraid to try a different tier in another format to learn more about competitive battling in that tier or to have some fun.

 Ubers

 Ubers consists of the best Pokemon has to offer.
-Legendaries are required when team building, and you have access to the best for competitive battling.
+Legendaries are required when team building and you have access to the best for competitive battling.
 The only Pokemon banned in this category is Mega-Rayquaza, as Mega-Rayquaza is too broken for any meta.

 Suppose you want to see the ultimate in Pokemon battling.
 Even if it’s ridiculously overpowered and overblown, Ubers is the place to go.
-It’s the most powerful Pokemon available for team building and a broken meta that favors the unpredictable and powerful Arceus.
+It’s the most powerful Pokemon for team building and a broken meta that favors the unpredictable and powerful Arceus.

 This tier can be fun, but it’s too powerful and broken to be the leading tier for competitive Pokemon, an honor reserved for the next tier on the list.